-If you are convicted of a drinking and driving offence, you will receive a suspension notice from the Ministry of Transportation of Ontario (MTO).
+If you are convicted of an impaired offence, you will receive a suspension notice from the Ministry of Transportation of Ontario (MTO).
 The notice includes your remedial requirement and the length of your licence suspension.

-You should register for Back on Track as soon as possible after you receive your suspension notice.
+You should register for Back on Track a week (7 days) after your impaired conviction or administrative suspensionas.
 It can take 11 months to complete the program.

 Please note: If you do not complete all components of the Back on Track program within your suspension period, your licence will be further suspended.

 To pass the program, you must meet the following requirements:

 - Do not use alcohol (including dealcoholized beverages) or drugs within 24 hours of or on any day that you participate in the program.
 You may take medication prescribed by a physician provided it does not impair your ability to participate in the program.

 - Attend all sessions as scheduled by me and you must arrive on time for each session.

 - Give 24 hours notice that you are unable to attend by leaving a message directly with the service provider.
 The only acceptable reasons for missing a session without giving 24 hours notice are serious illness, a death in your immediate family, or severe weather.
 In case of an emergency you must submit a date specific document (e.g., a doctor’s note) to confirm the reason for your absence.
 If accepted, you will be required to reschedule the missed component and complete all assignments.